fbpx Parenting | Nexus Family Healing

 Sport fishing is the lifeblood of the Mille Lacs Lake area in Minnesota where one of our youth residential treatment facilities, Nexus-Mille Lacs calls home.
 The simple joys of fishing are apparent – fresh air, the simple beauty of nature, the thrill of “fish on,” and a little peace and quiet to name a few.
 But what about some of the deeper benefits that the sport of fishing has to offer?
 Things like relationship building, the importance of self-care – allowing one’s mind and body the opportunity to relax and develop positive coping techniques.
 Spending time in nature can reduce stress and anxiety and elevate your mood.

-How to Talk to Children about Difficult Topics
+Talking to Children about Difficult Topics or Events

 Authored by Dr. Michelle Murray on June 2, 2020